nfl6fh/DS-2002_final_project/README.md

 ```
 1. Clone the repository
 2. Ensure you have the pymongo python package installed
+3. Run the data_ingest.py file with `python data_ingest.py` in the root directory of the project
-3. Run the main.py file with `python main.py --demo` in the root directory of the project
+4. Run the main.py file with `python main.py --demo` in the root directory of the project
-4. Interact with the bot in the terminal as you would in a discord chat
+5. Interact with the bot in the terminal as you would in a discord chat